 IoT Technology as a Smart Investment

 Reducing the workload of medical staff by routine automation is not the only contribution IoT makes into the cost-efficiency of medical institutions.
 Preventive healthcare is getting new possibilities due to technology implementation.
-This branch of healthcare is very prospective.
+This branch of the internet of things in healthcare is very prospective.
 By changing the quality of people’s health and lifestyle to better, preventive strategies beneficially impact the overall economic situation.